1 James Cook Drive Townsville Queensland 4814

 Level of study: Undergraduate

-Prepare yourself to take on the critical environmental and sustainability challenges facing the world today.
-Benefitting from JCU’s world-class research* in environmental science and management, you’ll learn how the biological, physical, social, economic and political spheres interact and impact on our environment.
+Benefit from JCU’s world-class research* in environmental science and management and learn how the biological, physical, social, economic and political spheres interact and impact on our environment.

-JCU’s Environmental Practice students develop an understanding of how to manage the interactions between people and the environment to find solutions to complicated environmental problems.
-In your final year, build connections and participate in a final year professional placement and work experience.
+JCU’s Environmental Practice students develop an understanding of how to manage the interactions between people and the environment to find solutions to complex environmental problems.
+In your final year, build connections through a professional placement and work experience.

-Use your skills and knowledge to meet the needs expressed by corporate environmental management organisations.
-Understand how the triple bottom line outcomes – environmental, social and economic can be integrated to achieve positive solutions for government and organisations.
+Use your skills and knowledge to meet the needs of corporate environmental management organisations.
+Understand how the triple bottom line outcomes – environmental, social and economic - can be integrated to achieve positive solutions.

 Biodiversity Assessment and Management